jmf3d3d/GettingandCleaningData/Codebook.md

-COLUMN 4 contains the mean values of each measurement type by subject and activity
+COLUMN 4 contains the mean acceleration values of each measurement type by subject and activity in standard gravity units 'g'